AlphaBravoCompany/ab-training-labs/container-bootcamp/section-7-labs/README.md

 ### Section 7: Lab 2 Content

-Now that we have a cluster running, lets explore the cluster with kubectl commands
+Now that we have a cluster running, let's explore the cluster with kubectl commands

 Note that sometimes we add the `-o wide` switch to get additional information from the command.